acri2018/acri2018.github.io/ACA.md

 - models of phenomena from biology, chemistry, physics, engineering and other fields
 - applications of  asynchronous and probabilistic automata (genetic regulation networks, network coding, load balancing, etc)

-Both theoretical and applicative contributions are most welcome.
+Both theoretical and applicative contributions are welcome.

 **Submissions and Publications**